 “Bed and Breakfast” at Soulpepper until September 2.

 “The New Canadian Curling Club” has been extended at the Blyth Festival, Sept.
 18 – 21

 Gil Garratt is the artistic director of the Blyth Festival.

 In the podcast we discuss the first time Garratt auditioned for the Blyth Festival.
 The director Paul Thompson invited Garratt to meet a a coffee shop, but the audition took place at a surprising location miles away.
 It was an audition unlike any other, one that Garratt will never forget.

-In our conversation Garratt shares his progressive thoughts on the Canadian dramaturgical and development process, adding that working on comedies can be the most divisive of all genres.
-“I have witnessed, in the rehearsal of comedy, more relationships destroyed, friendships obliterated over the course of the comedy, than I have working in tragedy.
+Garratt shares his progressive thoughts on the Canadian dramaturgical and development process, adding that working on comedies can be the most divisive of all genres.
+“I have witnessed, in the rehearsal of comedy, more relationships destroyed, friendships obliterated over the course of the comedy, than I have working in tragedy.”

 Since debuting at The Blyth Festival “The Birds and the Bees” has gone on to be performed at several theatres across Canada.

 Garratt graduated from the National Theatre School’s Playwriting Program and holds an Honours BA from the University of Waterloo, and an MA from the University of Guelph.

 “The Birds and the Bees” at Victoria Plahouse Petrolia.